-  Chronic smoking can harm a person’s lips and mouth, but the most serious damage occurs to the lungs.
-Chronic bronchitis, chronic cough and acute lung injury may all develop from smoking the drug.
+Chronic smoking can harm a person’s lips and mouth, but the most serious damage occurs in the lungs.
+Chronic bronchitis, chronic cough, and acute lung injury may all develop from smoking the drug.
 Research suggests that smoking causes addiction faster than other means of administration.

 Side Effects Of Methamphetamine Withdrawal

 Prolonged meth abuse can cause a person to become physically dependent on the drug.
 When this occurs, a person’s body has become reliant on the drug’s chemical influence.
 These chemicals take the place of ones the body produces naturally.
 Without them, the body struggles to perform in a normal way.
 When this happens a person goes into withdrawal.

 - extreme cravings